PAPIsdotio/latam-2019/cfp-guidelines.md

-# Call for Proposals — PAPIs Latam 2019

 PAPIs is the 1st series of international conferences dedicated to **real-world Machine Learning applications, techniques, and tools**, and it is Calling for Proposals.

 Previous editions took place in Boston, Sydney, Barcelona, Paris, Valencia, London, and PAPIs Latam will be held in São Paulo for the 3rd time!
 It will bring together engineers, scientists, researchers, hackers and managers who will meet to share experiences and discover the latest innovations, techniques, and tools to build ML applications.
 Find out more at [papis.io/latam-2019](http://www.papis.io/latam-2019).